MarckBoge/MechaCar_Statistical_Analysis/README.md

   * What is the null hypothesis or alternative hypothesis?

     The null hypothesis and alternative hypothesis for this proposed study are as follows:

-      Ho: MechaCar would have high performance rating and would out shine competitors.
+      null hypothesis: MechaCar would have high performance rating and would out shine competitors.

-      Ha: MechaCar would not have high performance rating and would not out shine competitors.
+      alternative hypothesis: MechaCar would not have high performance rating and would not out shine competitors.

   * What statistical test would you use to test the hypothesis?
 And why?